Categories

 To celebrate her feast day, I’m making Naan Flatbread.
 This traditional Indian flatbread is easy to prepare and delicious to eat!
 I can just imagine Saint Teresa feeding the poor of India with naan bread like this.

 Saint Teresa’s feast day is September 5.
 She is the patron saint of the Missionaries of Charity and the co-patron of World Youth Day.
+Saint Teresa of Calcutta, pray for us!

 Download Naan Flatbread Recipe